Watchtree Nature Reserve

 In the 1960s it became farmland once more, then parts of it became a car rally facility, a flying school, clay pigeon shooting club and a site for Great Orton Wind Farm.

 Then, in 2001, the land became unintentionally famous, for a purpose which could have scarred this place for good were it not for the efforts of the local community.
-Pictures were broadcast around the world of Watchtree becoming a huge burial ground for more than half a million animals cattle because of foot and mouth disease.
+Pictures were broadcast around the world of Watchtree becoming a huge burial ground for more than half a million animals culled because of foot and mouth disease.

 When the devastating episode was over, local people worked with Defra and other organisations to transform this into Watchtree Nature Reserve, the wildlife haven we see today.